 A hot swap battery system works by allowing for battery change directly on the cart, without connecting to a power outlet.
 For hot swap battery, a cart needs to have two holders for batteries, in order to allow simultaneous connection for at least an instant.

 Hot swapping batteries presents a massive advantage for cart operators as it enables continuous use of a medical cart, without shutdown or restart, for an indefinite period and doesn’t require connection to a fixed electrical outlet.
-This is ideal for cable-free patient care, helping to create a safer environment in any healthcare facility.
+This is ideal for cable-free patient care, helping to create a safer environment in any healthcare facility and Program.

 3. On-Board Battery Charging